FranZadra/PARCO-Computing-2026-244544/README.md

 │   ├── benchmark_time.out      # output console for time benchmarking
 │   └── testResult.out          # raw output
 │
-└── plots/                    # Figures used in the report
+└── plots/                    # Figures and files used in data analysis
     └── *

 ```